-Like my carrot cake cupcakes and angel food cake with citrus glaze, this lemon cake recipe was provided by Ashley Ornellas.
-She’s a professional baker from Northern California’s “Peace, Love & Eat Cake”.
+Like our fabulous carrot cake cupcakes, and popular angel food cake with citrus glaze, this lemon cake recipe was developed by Ashley Ornellas for Confetti and Bliss.
+Ashley’s a professional baker from Northern California’s “Peace, Love & Eat Cake”.

 For lemon bundt cake, select a non-stick pan with simple lines.
 Pans with ornate details are a bit tricker to use.
 For best results, I recommend USA Pan bakeware.
 Below are the pans I use when making this delicious dessert.

 This easy recipe comes together with common refrigerator and pantry items.
 If fresh citrus is not in season, use bottled lemon juice instead.
 No sour cream?
 Use full-fat Greek yogurt.